 Tell your partner or caregivers about what to look out for (see also section 4, Possible side effects).
 Some symptoms might be difficult to spot by yourself, such as changes in mood or behaviour, confusion, speech and communication difficulties.
 If you get any of these, you may need further tests.
 Keep looking out for symptoms in the 6 months after stopping Tysabri.

 Keep the patient alert card you have been given by your doctor.
 It includes this information.
 Show it to your partner or caregivers.

+If you or your caregiver administer the treatment, review the Pre-Administration Checklist before each dose.

 Three things can increase your risk of PML with Tysabri.
 If you have two or more of these risk factors, the risk is increased further: